Garda Colm Horkan’s remains due to return home to Mayo on Friday

 She also thanked Cathaoirleach of Roscommon County Council Paschal Fitzmaurice for inviting gardaí to attend the prayer vigil.

 Mr Fitzmaurice said that the prayer service had been organised to show solidarity with the Horkan family and with the wider Garda community.
-He noted that he had served for a long time in Castlerea and in Ballaghaderreen and had recently returned to Castlerea as a detective.
 “This is a tragedy the town will ever forget,” said Mr Fitzmaurice as he extended the town’s sympathy to the Horkan family.

-As the bell of St Patrick’s Church rang through the town a minute’s silence was observed for the Charlestown, Co May native and candles were lit in his memory.
+As the bell of St Patrick’s Church rang through the town a minute’s silence was observed for the Charlestown, Co Mayo native and candles were lit in his memory.

-Speaking in Castlerea on Thursday Garda Commissioner Drew Harris said described detective Horkan as “a beloved member of the community”.
+Speaking in Castlerea on Thursday Garda Commissioner Drew Harris described Det Garda Horkan as “a beloved member of the community”.
 He said he was deeply saddened by the killing which was “a random act”.

-Expressions of sympathy have also been made the Taoiseach Leo Varadkar and the President Michael D Higgins.
+Expressions of sympathy have also been made by the Taoiseach Leo Varadkar and President Michael D Higgins.

 Speaking in Dublin as he opened the online book of condolence Mr Brabazon said he was “deeply saddened” by the death.

-“Detective Garda Horkan was a dedicated public servant who had also worked as a retained fire fighter in Charlestown, County Mayo.
-I am opening this Book of Condolence to allow the citizens of Dublin to express their sympathies to the family and colleagues of Detective Garda Horkan.
+“Detective Garda Horkan was a dedicated public servant who had also worked as a retained fire fighter in Charlestown, Co Mayo.
+I am opening this book of condolence to allow the citizens of Dublin to express their sympathies to the family and colleagues of Detective Garda Horkan.
 Ar dheis Dé go raibh a anam,” he said.